 A Message To The Skateboarder

-The coolest thing you can do is not giving a fuck what others think.
+The coolest thing you can do is not be concerned about what others think.
+Call your own shots!

 Heads Don’t Bounce.
 Wear A Helmet!